code-423n4/2023-03-aragon/README.md

     So, whatever `helpers` plugin installation deployed, it's important that the EXACT SAME ORDER is passed back to `prepareUpdate` so dev could feel safe the caller didn't maliciously changed `helpers` array while calling `prepareUpdate` of `PluginSetupProcessor`.
     Then it gets even interesting. `prepareUpdate` might have deployed more `helpers`,  so dev should update the `helpers` array and return it and this updated `helpers` array should be passed for the second update.

     E.x. you update plugin to 2.0 which deployed `helper1`, `helper2`.
-Now, when you call `prepraeUpdate` from 2.0 to 3.0, you have to pass `helper1`, `helper2` otherwise it will fail.
+Now, when you call `prepareUpdate` from 2.0 to 3.0, you have to pass `helper1`, `helper2` otherwise it will fail.
 So you're passing things around.

 - Explanation of `EMPTY_ARRAY_HASH`